Draggie306/CheatSheets/A level/source/Geography.md

 **Post glacial climate change in Eskers**
 During periods of increasing global climatic temperatures, the rate of glacial ablation increases and results in more meltwater being produced.
 This means that there is more accumulation of sediment in proglacial areas and the length of these eskers is likely to increase, or become more beaded with greater and more intense ablation periods.

 ### Kames and kame terraces

 A kame is an irregularly shaped hill, hummock or mound made of stratified glacial till comprised of mainly sand and gravel.

-There are two types of kame
+There are two types of kame:
 #### Delta kames
 Delta kames can form in two main ways.
 Firstly, they can form due to the build up of debris in **englacial tunnels** that emerge at the glacial terminus ass a result of retreat.
 As a result, they lose their energy, and are forced to deposit their contained load.